Hari-P-22121/Transformer-JetNet-Classifier/README.md

 # JetNet Attention-Based Jet Classifier

 This project implements a deep learning model to classify particle jets using the [JetNet dataset](https://zenodo.org/record/6975118).
-The model applies transformer-style layers (multi-head self-attention, pooling by multi-head attention) to sets of particle features, making it naturally suited for the unordered structure of jets.
+The model incorporates transformer-style layers (multi-head self-attention, pooling by multi-head attention) to sets of particle features, making it naturally suited for the unordered structure of jets.

 ---